DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ## Setup

 We will be using UEVR to make _Hogwarts Legacy_ run in VR.
+We will also use a profile that allows for 1st person perspective, a motion controlled wand, and casting spells by drawing glyphs in the air.
+You can also still use an Xbox controller and toggle into 3rd person.

 [(_super quick instructions_)](super-quick-instructions.md)